What is a temporary or increased assignment?

 - I don't have to pay the same price for housing as everybody else, do I?

 - No. Each student living in a triple or converted lounge space will receive a 20 percent reduction in his or her semester's housing fee for each week they remain increased.
+If a student is offered a space and agrees instead to remain in the triple they will forfeit the 20% discount from that point forward.
 This amount will be credited to the students’ accounts after they are decreased.
-If a student remains in a triple for the Spring semester, any reduction would only be considered only if occupancy continues to be above 100%.
+If a student remains in a triple for the Spring semester, any reduction would only be considered if occupancy continues to be above 100%.

 - If I am eligible for a discount, what amount should I pay?